View on SIMBAD ↗

 Distance Scale Calibration via U Sagittarii

 My first independent research target.
-I remotely operated the Slooh Chile 432mm telescope over one month, performing multi-band (V−I) differential photometry of the classical Cepheid U Sgr in open cluster M25.
+I remotely operated the Slooh Chile 432mm telescope for two months, performing multi-band (V−I) differential photometry of the classical Cepheid U Sgr in open cluster M25.
 Sinusoidal light curve fits confirmed the 6.74-day period (R² = 0.93 V-band, 0.70 I-band).
-V-band distance calculations yielded 40.8% error versus 1.9% in I-band, a direct demonstration of how interstellar dust preferentially attenuates shorter wavelengths and why extinction corrections are critical for Cepheid distance work.
-Strong color index correlation (r = 0.85) provided independent evidence for the kappa-mechanism.
+V-band distance calculations yielded 40.8% error versus 1.9% in I-band, a direct demonstration of how interstellar dust preferentially scatters shorter wavelengths and why accurate extinction corrections are critical for Cepheid distance work.
+Strong color index correlation (r = 0.85) provided independent evidence for pulsation, consistent with the kappa-mechanism.
 The project expanded into an investigation of metallicity-dependent corrections to the period-luminosity relation.
-Next: examining whether U Sgr shows analogous post-merger asteroseismic signatures to those found in CEP-1347.

 Cepheid Variables Differential Photometry Distance Scale Dust Extinction Period-Luminosity